JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Want to sound like
 - [this guy](https://youtu.be/ZsNTa0l98t4?t=259https://youtu.be/ZsNTa0l98t4?t=259)
 - [This great lick for sweet neck position tones](https://youtu.be/AKWhoPPOrEE?t=101) especially the liick right at the end of the neck position

+Video Ideas
+- Neck Pickup in bridge position and vvice versa
+- Cheap pickups expensive guitar
+- Test tons of different tuners
+- Trembucker in regular guitar
+- Amplitube amp models I could review them all and if I don’t get one once I can come back and test it out 6wks later or make a new account on another computer with another email or something
+- Cheap lightweight update